chipperdoodles/3color/docs/quickstart.rst

 Usage
 -------
-see :doc:`commands`
+see :doc:`Users/commands` for more about the 3color tool

-The command line tool :program:`3color` allows for some quick access for managing, building, pushing, testing your site, as well as bootstrapping new page creation.
+The command line tool 3color allows for some quick access for managing, building, pushing, testing your site, as well as bootstrapping new page creation.

 ``3color run``